 SEATTLE — When will you be able to get vaccinated in Washington for coronavirus?
 The state has released an online tool to sign up to be notified when it’s your turn.

-The PhaseFinder tool allows people to input personal details like age, location and if they work in health care, as well as contact information.
+The PhaseFinder tool allows people to input personal details like age, underlying health conditions and essential worker status, as well as contact information.
 Using this information, the Washington State Department of Health (DOH) will determine vaccine eligibility and notify residents by email or text message when it’s their turn.

 Contact information will remain private and will not be used for other purposes.

 If you are eligible, you can make an appointed with a vaccine provider.

 Washington entered the first tier of Phase 1B on Jan.
 18 after spending several week vaccinating people in Phase 1A.
 However, people in Phase 1A can still make appointments to be vaccinated.

 Here’s where things stand for Phase 1 rollout, although exact dates are subject to change:

 - High-risk health care workers in health care settings